Pep Comics: Pep Comics (MLJ) (1940–1945)

 Pep Comics also starred superheroes and costumed characters, led by cover star and lead feature "The Shield – G-Man Extraordinary" by Harry Shorten and Irv Novick, a character who would remain in the title throughout the MLJ imprint and beyond.
-The Shield was mainly notable for being the first of the 'patriotically themed superheroes' who wore costumes based on the U.S. flag, 15 months before Captain America was introduced in Captain America #1 (March 1941).
+The Shield was mainly notable for being the first of the patriotic superheroes, who wore costumes based on the U.S. flag, 15 months before Captain America was introduced in Captain America #1 (March 1941).
 "The Comet" by Jack Cole ran for the first 17 issues alongside The Shield.
 The Shield and later The Hangman and Black Hood also featured in single page text stories during the MLJ years of the title; all comic books did this through the early 1960s to satisfy United States Postal Service requirements for magazine rates.
 The Shield also headed the Pep Comics readers club from #15 (May 1941), when the 'Shield G-Man Club' was introduced to the inside front cover of every issue, until The Shield finished in #65 (Jan.
 1948).
-Although later to advertise other MLJ titles, during the war years each 'bulletin' was largely filled with patriotic messages, details of local fan-clubs and new members information, all written as if a personal message from The Shield and his sidekick Dusty.
+Although later to advertise other MLJ titles, during the war years each "bulletin" was largely filled with patriotic messages, details of local fan-clubs and new members information, all written as if a personal message from The Shield and his sidekick Dusty.

 One unusual character who featured in early issues was "Fu Chang, International Detective", whose weird detective adventure stories were published in issues #1–11.
 Written by Joe Blair, with art by Jim Streeter, Fu Chang is a "Chinese scholar and detective, heir to the magic secrets of Aladdin who uses them only to bring peace and good-will to the people of his Chinatown." in stories liberally sprinkled with cod-Oriental talk, evil dragon criminals, and an aura of mysticism.